study-ORCATech-cloud/terraform-labs/AWS/LAB01-EC2-Instance/README.md

 - Initialize a Terraform working directory
 - Configure the AWS provider
 - Define and use input variables
+- Create a security group for your EC2 instance
+- Create and use an SSH key pair for secure access
-- Deploy an EC2 instance with a security group
+- Deploy an EC2 instance with a web server
 - Output key resource information
 - Clean up resources to avoid unexpected charges